Features to help you choose the right first home loan.

 To compare home loans with no ongoing fees, try to identify what ongoing fees you are avoiding.
 In many cases, a loan might waive monthly or annual fees, but still charge fees for offset or redraw facilities, which could add a considerable cost to your home loan.

-There are two ways that you can avoid paying LMI:Lenders Mortgage Insurance (LMI) is a one-off insurance payment that protects your lender in the event that you default on your loan.
+There are two ways that you can avoid paying lenders mortgage insurance (LMI) is a one-off insurance payment that protects your lender in the event that you default on your loan.
 LMI is typically paid when the Loan to Value Ratio (LVR) is 80% or more.
 That is, when 80% or more of the property is borrowed.

 However, LMI may apply to properties below the 80% LVR ratio if the bank believes you’re a greater risk, for example if you’re a self-employed borrower.